This year's Annual Conference is approaching fast! Register today!

-Dietitians Australia works hard to protect your Personal Information at all times.
-Personal Information is encrypted and stored on secure servers.
+Dietitians Australia works hard to protect your personal information at all times.
+Personal information is encrypted and stored on secure servers.
 Only authorised personnel can access this database through individualised passwords.
-We use a database management system that contains security features such as encryption, firewall and anit-virius, to ensure the protection and integrity of our data.
+We use a database management system that contains security features such as encryption, firewall and anti-virus, to ensure the protection and integrity of our data.

 Our employees and the contractors who provide services related to our information systems are obliged to respect the confidentiality of any personal information held by us.

 All user accounts must be accessed with usernames and passwords.
 You are strongly advised not to share your username and password with any other person.
 All online payment pages are protected with Secure Socket Layer (‘SSL‘) encryption.

 Be aware that Dietitians Australia emails are not encrypted.
 If you are writing to us by email, you should consider whether you can provide any personal, sensitive or commercial-in-confidence material by an alternative means to protect the information.
 Dietitians Australia emails are notated with a disclaimer explaining the appropriate use and protection of information contained within.

 Dietitians Australia will take reasonable steps to destroy or permanent de-identify personal information it holds if we consider that the information is no longer needed for our business purposes, functions or activities.

 Dietitians Australia allows users to set up personal accounts to purchase resources or publications from our online library or to participate in our online communities.
 You can edit your personal information at any time and can ask to have your account removed by emailing [email protected]